ISAITB/docs-tdl/source/constructs/index.rst

     :header: "Name", "Required?", "Description"

     @txnid, yes, The ID of the transaction to which this processing step belongs.
-    @desc, yes, A description for the action taking place within the processing step.
     @id, no, The ID for the step.
 This is also the name of a ``map`` variable in the session context in which output will be stored. operation, no, An optional ``string`` to identify an operation the handler is expected to perform. input, no, Zero or more elements for the input parameters to the processing step.
 See :ref:`handlers-inputs-outputs` for details.